Dynamic MDETR: A Dynamic Multimodal Transformer Decoder for Visual Grounding: Introduction

 Specifically, in our visual grounding framework of Dynamic MDETR, visual features and language features are first extracted by the respective backbones, and then concatenated into one sequence.
 The sequence is fed into a multimodal transformer encoder composed of several vanilla attention layers for cross-modal feature fusion and alignment.
 After this, in the dynamic multimodal transformer decoder, we first inject the language information to the learnable sampling query.
 Based on this sampling query, our dynamic decoder generates offsets relative to the reference point for feature sampling in the 2D feature map.
 The sampled features are decoded with the standard transformer under the guidance of language queries.
 Finally, a simple FFN prediction head directly regresses 4-dim coordinates of the bounding box for the target object.

-Compared with 1D sampling~\cite{xie2020spatially,rao2021dynamicvit,pan2021ia} in the existing single-modal task, our 2D sampling has some advantages.
-First, 2D sampling module based on bilinear interpolation is differential~\cite{jaderberg2015spatial}, thus we can use fixed number of sampled points and reduce computational cost for both training and inference rather than only inference.
-Second, our spatially adaptive sampling on the whole image can avoid cumulative error by allowing to sample unsampled but informative feature points in the previous decoder layers and points out of the current predicted bounding box, thus is more flexible and robust.
-In addition, this flexible sampling points in 2D spatial space helps to learn positional and geometric information effectively and can lead to better detection performance.

-The experimental results demonstrates that Dynamic MDETR achieves competitive trade-offs between computation and accuracy.
+The experimental results demonstrate that Dynamic MDETR achieves competitive trade-offs between computation and accuracy.
 By replacing the computationally expensive transformer encoders with our proposed efficient dynamic multimodal transformer decoders, which use only 9\% feature points as input, we can reduce $\sim$44\% GLOPs of the multimodal transformer encoder but still get higher accuracy on almost all datasets, such as the rise of 1.54 points on the validation set of RefCOCOg-umd~\cite{nagaraja2016modeling}.
 We further investigate model scalability by using jointly trained vision and language model instead of independently trained ones as our feature encoders.
-With CLIP~\cite{radford2021learning} as backbones, Dynamic MDETR outperforms the previous state-of-the-art methods by a large margin, which also demonstrates the strong localization ability of CLIP in the one-stage framework.
+With CLIP~\cite{radford2021learning} as backbones, Dynamic MDETR achieves state-of-the-art performance, which also demonstrates the strong localization ability of CLIP in the one-stage framework.
 To our best knowledge, this is the first work to verify the great performance of CLIP representations in the one-stage visual grounding task.
 We believe the reason is that an efficient decoder head is necessary to adapt the powerful pre-trained multi-modal encoder in visual grounding task.
 We hope our work can draw attention to research on efficient multimodal transformer-like models, especially for language guided localization and dense prediction tasks with high-resolution images as input.